Register-Guard ‘Eliminates’ Role of Executive Editor, ‘Integrates’ with Other Northwest Newsrooms

 Longtime RG journalist and current Managing Editor Michelle Maxwell will lead the newsroom starting May 2, the RG says.

 The paper has already been running articles from the Statesman Journal, including hiking and outdoors stories by Zach Urness, which have appeal for a Lane County audience.
 However readership has apparently declined since the RG lost its local ownership, according to numbers from the Oregon Newspaper Publishers Association, which says the RG has a circulation of 30,000 Sunday, 25,600 daily, as of the last update — which still lists former publisher Shanna Cannon as helming the paper.
-Bath took over the publisher position in mid-April of this year.
+Bath took over leadership of the paper in mid-April of this year.
 In November 2017, the circulation was 43,663 Monday-Friday.
 47,427 Saturdays, 49,682 Sundays,

 The announcement says, “The Register-Guard will join three other Northwest newsrooms led by Statesman Journal Executive Editor Cherrill Crosby.
 In addition to The Register-Guard, Crosby works with newsrooms at the Kitsap Sun (Bremerton, Washington) and the Great Falls Tribune in Montana.